All You Need To Know About Leopard Geckos

 Like other geckos and reptiles, leopard geckos play an essential role in the maintenance of ecosystems.

-• Since they feed on insects, they help control the growth of their populations; thus balancing the number of species.
+• Since they feed on insects, they help control the growth of their populations, thus balancing the number of species.

-• Aside from being part of the higher food chain, they also provide food for predators at higher trophic levels.
+• Aside from being part of the higher food chain, they provide food for predators at higher trophic levels.
 Such ecological significance might be less felt by humans, but still, it is needed.

 • Aside from that, they are also being sold for their rumored medicinal properties.
-Although still not scientifically-proven, some of their body parts are speculated to cure diseases like a simple cough, asthma, AIDS, cancer.
+Although still not scientifically proven, some of their body parts are speculated to cure diseases like a simple cough, asthma, AIDS, cancer.

 Leopard geckos are great to keep as pets, but we should also keep in mind that their existence, especially in the wild, is continuously being threatened by human activities.